m-capone1/Portfolio/README.md

 # Personal Portfolio

 Thanks for visiting my portfolio :) This website showcase's my personal projects, provides some details about my background, provides a link to my resume and social media, and offer a way to get in touch with me.
-The portfolio is built using React, JavaScript, and Tailwind CSS, focusing on a clean, modern design and responsive layout.
+The portfolio is built using React, JavaScript, and Tailwind CSS, focusing on a creative and modern design and responsive layout.

 ## Table of Contents
 - [Demo](#demo)